 - (1) For purposes of this policy, abutting property is the same as "adjacent" or "adjoining" or "immediately adjacent" property and shall refer to property with a shared property line regardless of easements on the abutting properties.
 Properties separated by an existing road with a minimum 30 foot right of way shall not be considered abutting. - (2) Lands outside the urban service district, agricultural property and residential lots 2 acres or larger shall be protected by buffers and by 4.1F.2. but the tiering Policy in 4.1F.2.
 (2) shall not apply. - (3) Where the tiering Policy 4.1F.2.
 (2) applies, there shall be no requirement to construct residential units within the applicable area of the proposed development.
 However, if the area is left vacant, no other construction shall be allowed except for underground utilities, sidewalks, swales, stormwater ponds and dry retention areas. - (4) Other buffers required by the Comprehensive Plan or Land Development Regulations shall also be applicable. - (5) Residential structures within a Mixed Use Overlay.
 A mixed use development containing residential units within a Mixed Use Overlay shall not be required to have a residential structure on that part of the project abutting existing development or area of lesser density within the Mixed Use Overlay.
+Buffers shall be as provided in Policy 4.3A.7.
+Buffers and transitions between uses in the CRAs shall be governed by Chapter 18 (CGMP Policy 18.2A.4.(6), Policy 18.2C.3.(4)) or 18.3A.9.(11).

-Buffers shall be as provided in Policy 4.3A.7. - (6) Policy 4.1F.2 shall not apply to development within the Mixed-Use Village future land use designation.
+(6) Policy 4.1F.2 shall not apply to development within the Mixed-Use Village future land use designation.

 Policy 4.1F.4.
 Height limits.
-Height limits for all structures shall be specified in Goal 4.13., CGMP and in the Land Development Regulations.
+Height limits for all structures shall be specified in Goal 4.13. , CGMP and in the Land Development Regulations.
 No buildings shall exceed four stories nor shall any buildings exceed the maximum building height limit of 40 feet except as specifically provided in the Land Development Regulations.